For UK students living in England, Masters loans are available in 2022/23 to help fund your postgraduate course as well as any associated living costs

 Full-time courses should take one or two academic years to complete.
 Part-time courses can be for two to four years, but no more than twice the length of the equivalent full-time programme - or a maximum of three years if no equivalent full-time course is available.

 You can't get an English postgraduate loan for postgraduate diplomas (PGDip) or postgraduate certificates (PGCert).
-This means they're not on offer for those studying the Legal Practice Course (LPC) to qualify as a solicitor - or for the Graduate Diploma in Law (GDL) conversion course.

 Separate PhD loans are available for Doctoral-level study.